hydro-yan/hydro-yan.github.io/snotel.md

 - [two_stage_filtered_data](https://dhsvm.pnnl.gov/downloads/data/two_stage_filtered_data.zip): Removed erroneous values and outliers in precipitation, temperature, and SWE using a two-stage filter as described in [Yan et al. (2018)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1002/2017WR021290).
 - [three_stage_filtered_data](https://dhsvm.pnnl.gov/downloads/data/three_stage_filtered_data.zip): Removed erroneous values and outliers in precipitation, temperature, and SWE, as well as “inconsistent water year” data using a three-stage filter (see [Yan et al., 2018](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1002/2017WR021290) for details).

-In each folder, the file of each station is named as “f_<lat>_<lon>.txt”.
+In each folder, the file of each station is named as “f_lat_lon.txt”.
 In each text file, there are nine columns:
 - 1st col: year
 - 2nd col: month
 - 3rd col: day